 After a few months of iterating I abandoned the original concept and pivoted to teaching conversational Hindi, virtually.
 Many of my friends have asked me to teach Hindi to their kids.

-I built a basic website and posted it on my personal Facebook page.
-And the response was pretty great.
+I built a basic website and announced it on my personal Facebook page.
+The response was pretty “great”.
 Prospects were enthusiastic, supportive and seemed interested.
 But that’s not the same thing as converting to a customer.

 Cheers to Trying and Failing

-Things I Have Learned
+Things That I Have Learned

-The Experience 5 Months In
+The Experience 7 Months In

 I think a lot of people make it sound glamorous because all too often we hear about the success stories of those who made it ‘big’.
-And the journey sounds like it came out of a Strawberry Shortcake book where everything was roses.
+And their journey to get there often sounds like it came out of a fairytale where everything was all roses and rainbows.